-Yuhan Zhang is currently conducting Ph.D. studies focusing on the international political economy at the University of California, Berkeley.
+Yuhan Zhang is pursuing his Ph.D. degree with a designated emphasis on political economy at the University of California, Berkeley.
 His research interests include U.S.-China trade and high-tech relations, international macroeconomics, China’s industrial policies, and quantitative analysis.
-Before coming to Berkeley, he served as an economist and an adviser to U.S. multinational companies and a researcher with the Carnegie Endowment for International Peace.
+Before coming to Berkeley, he served as an economist and a corporate adviser to U.S. multinational companies and a researcher with the Carnegie Endowment for International Peace.
 He has published more than 20 articles on trade, foreign investment, energy, and U.S.-China relations.
 He holds a master’s degree from Columbia University where he was a Randle International Fellow and recipient of the Jal Pavry annual award.

 » E-Mail: email@example.com

 Modeling the US-China Trade Conflict: A Utility Theory Approach

 This paper models the US-China trade conflict initiated in 2018 and attempts to analyze the (optimal) strategic choices of the United States and China.

 Chinese Gains from RCEP and Implications for US-China Competition

 BASC News, 2021

 Against the backdrop of deglobalization and trade protectionism, 15 countries signed the Regional Comprehensive Economic Partnership (RCEP) in November 2020.